Zachatoo/obsidian-css-editor/README.md

 ## Contributing

+### Releasing

+Releasing a new version involves the following steps:

+1. Update the version in the `manifest.json`.
+1. Run `npm run version` to update the versions in other related files.
+1. Commit the changes.
+1. Add a tag matching the version from step 1.
+1. Push the changes and tags.
+This will trigger a GitHub action to create a release.

 ### Running tests

 Tests are run within Obsidian, they cannot be run in a CLI.
 Running `npm run test` will output a plugin that has one command to run the tests.
 You can then run that command in Obsidian and the tests results will be output to the console in Obsidian.